bcgov/ssdtools/tests/testthat/_snaps/print.md

       meanlog -1.50532
       sdlog 1.31089

-    Parameters estimated from 28 rows of left (2.4) censored, weighted and rescaled (70.7) data.
+    Parameters estimated from 28 rows of left (2.4) censored, unequally weighted and rescaled (70.7) data.

 # summary fitdists with inconsistently censored data